tbates/tbates.github.io/_posts/2020-11-20-advanced-Power-of-the-(mx)-Path.markdown

 )
 ```

-note: this model is not run by default, has start values of zero or .1, and has no labels.
+*note*: mxModel does not run the model, has start values of zero or .1, and no labels.

-The new words for *connecting variables* are shown below, along with their mxPath equivalents
+The new terms for *connecting variables* are shown below, along with their `mxPath` equivalents

 |New Term         | Example           | mxPath Equivalent                |
 |-----------------|:-------------------|:---------------------------------|